theGreatHerrLebert/ionmob/README.md

   <img src="docs/images/gravy_helix_linear_correlation.png" width="900" title="prediction vs ground truth">
 </p>

 As we can observe, our predictor is able to reproduce findings that were already postulated by Chang et al. as well as Meier et al.: Higher gravy and helicality values indeed lead to higher CCS values (at least with respect to our trained predictor).
-This correlation is by no means perfect, but it lies in the nature of complex interactions that lead to a peptide's 3D structure that cannot be modelled by a simple set of descriptors.
+This correlation is by no means perfect, but it lies in the nature of complex interactions that lead to a peptide's 3D structure that they cannot easily be modelled by a simple set of descriptors.
 Ultimately, this is why a complex function modelling technique like Deep Learning can add something new!

 [^fn1]: Deep learning the collisional cross sections of the peptide universe from a million experimental values.
 Nat Commun, 2021. https://doi.org/10.1038/s41467-021-21352-8
 [^fn2]: Sequence-Specific Model for Predicting Peptide Collision Cross Section Values in Proteomic Ion Mobility Spectrometry.
 Journal of Proteome Research, 2021. https://doi.org/10.1021/acs.jproteome.1c00185